hgcummings/jarspec/README.md

     </dependencies>
 ```

-Optionally configure SureFire to pick up classes named *Spec (but you can stick with the *Test convention if you like)
+Configure SureFire to pick up classes named *Spec (although you can stick with the default *Test convention if you prefer)

 ```xml
     <build>